MicrosoftDocs/cpp-docs/docs/standard-library/valarray-operators.md

 ## <a name="op_gt_gt"></a> `operator>>`

-Right-shifts the bits for each element of a valarray a specified number of positions or by an element-wise amount specified by a second valarray.
+Right-shifts the bits for each element of a `valarray` a specified number of positions, or by an element-wise amount specified by a second `valarray`.

 ```cpp
 template <class Type>